 Your dashboards will continue to work as usual.
 We will notify customers beforehand if anything changes or if the old version is ever deprecated.

 Can I embed a dashboard previously embedded with the old version into a new page?

 Dashboards currently embedded with the old version will continue to be embedded and work as usual.
 Newly embedded dashboards can be created using either the Dashboard ID or the Dashboard Slug in the

 Note: If the old version is ever deprecated, URLs with Dashboard IDs will no longer work.
 Therefore, it is recommended to use the Dashboard Slug when embedding any new dashboards.

 Can I download my charts from my embedded dashboard?

 Dashboards embedded in either version do not have a direct download option.
 You can, however, perform one of the following options:

-- Set up a download-to-PDF link in your application;
+- Set up a download link in your application;

 - Download a browser extension to take a full-page screen capture of your embedded dashboard such as Full Page Screen Capture.